 - Pass with a C or higher any 100-level math course of at least three units.

 - MAJOR: A MINIMUM of 18 UNITS has been completed in an AA-T or AS-T degree major.
 See the AA-T/AS-T degree sheets in counseling or consult the appropriate page in this catalog for specific degree requirements.
-A minimum of 25 percent of the units required in the major must be completed at Allan Hancock College.
-A grade of C or higher is necessary in each course used to complete the major.
+A grade of C or better or "P" grade if taken on a pass/no pass basis, is necessary in each course used to complete the major.